quattor/quattor.github.com/_aquilon/configuration.md

 ### Enabling the Template Library

-A template library version is enabled in the context of an archetype, using `archetype/loadpath.pan` This template is typically placed in the archetype directory for which you want to enable this version of the template library.
+A template library version is enabled in the context of an archetype, using `archetype/declarations.pan` This template is typically placed in the archetype directory for which you want to enable this version of the template library.
 Currently, we'll add it to the plenary templates area, under `/var/quattor/cfg/plenary/web_servers`, where `web_servers` is the archetype we'll use in our examples.

-* Create the `loadpath.pan` template directory:
+* Create the `declarations.pan` template directory:

     ```bash
     mkdir -p /var/quattor/cfg/plenary/web_servers/archetype
     ```

-* Create the `/var/quattor/cfg/plenary/web_servers/archetype/loadpath.pan` template with the following content:
+* Create the `/var/quattor/cfg/plenary/web_servers/archetype/declarations.pan` template with the following content:

 ```pan
 # It is VERY IMPORTANT not to use this template for anything else than the initial